Our Journey in 2019 & 2020

 Rural communities in Kenya have been denied the legal right to manage their land and resources for generations.
 They live with a constant and growing risk of their land being grabbed by companies or the government.
-The loss of communal lands deprives some of the country’s most marginalized citizens – especially women, ethnic minorities, and Indigenous people — of the source of their livelihoods, culture, and identity.
+The loss of communal lands deprives some of the country’s most vulnerable citizens – especially women, ethnic minorities, and Indigenous people — of the source of their livelihoods, culture, and identity.

 Our Grassroots Impact at a Glance

-VIDEO: The Road to Securing Land Rights in Kenya
+The Road to Securing Land Rights in Kenya

 Filmed in late 2019, this short film shows the legal empowerment journey of two individuals, Matito Leruso and Isaiah Lesurunka, who worked with their communities to secure their long-overdue rights to their land.